 If you prefer to press to the side, press those seams open that will produce bulky spots.

-There are other benefits to pressing seams open, as well, which are covered in the following article originally provided by Craftsy.
+There are other benefits to pressing seams open, as well, which are covered in the following article from Craftsy.